Am-Meena/Am-Meena/README.md

 <h2 align="left">🌟 About Me:</h2>

-While my career began in data integration, where I honed skills in ETL processes and database management, I have increasingly focused on leveraging my data expertise for insight discovery and trend analysis to support strategic decision-making.
-My experience with tools like SQL, Excel and Power BI, coupled with my passion for problem-solving and critical thinking, has driven my transition into a data analyst role.
-I am committed to continuous improvement and delivering actionable insights that fuel data-driven decision-making.
+While my career began in data integration, where I honed skills in ETL processes and database management, I have increasingly focused on leveraging my data expertise for Integration and insight discovery to support strategic decision-making.
+My experience with tools like Informatica, SQL, Excel and Power BI, coupled with my passion for problem-solving and critical thinking, has driven my transition into a data integartion analyst role.
+I am committed to continuous improvement and delivering actionable integartion and insights that fuel data-driven decision-making.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=am-meena&label=Profile%20views&color=0e75b6&style=flat" alt="am-meena" /> </p>

 <h2 align="left">💻 Work:</h2>

-- 👯 I’m looking to collaborate on **Data Analysis projects**
+- 👯 I’m looking to collaborate on **Data projects**

-- 💬 Ask me about **how to transform complex data into actionable insights**
+- 💬 Ask me about **how to integarte and transform complex data into actionable insights**

 - 📫 How to reach me **meena.amuru@gmail.com**

-- ⚡ Fun fact **Data Integration Specialist transitioned to Data Analyst**
+- ⚡ Fun fact **Data Integration Specialist and Analyst**